 There are some people in the conversation about addiction who believe that recovery is not possible for opiate addicts – especially those with a long relapse history.
 There is a vocal minority in the treatment community who believe that the best way to treat addiction is to keep people permanently medicated with some sort of replacement.

 We respectfully disagree.

 At Turning Point we know that recovery is possible.
 We also know that when recovery is unlikely, cyclical withdrawal and relapse can increase the chance of overdose.
 We will not hesitate to refer a client to a suboxone program when they need to buy some time and build some skills before taking the next step.

-When someone is ready for that next step – getting clean altogether, finding a suboxone program that’s right for them, or coming off the DRT and finding a new way to live — Turning Point and Focused Recovery is here.
+When someone is ready for that next step – getting clean altogether, finding a suboxone program that’s right for them, or coming off the DRT and finding a new way to live — Turning Point is here.